iSemary/iSemary/README.md

-## Here you can get open source project 💻
+## Here you can get open source projects 💻

 ### Laravel & React 🔥
 ### PHP Native & jQuery
 ### Vue, SCSS, Bootstrap, MaterialUi and more!